0xMartin/NetworkAppTestingTool/README.md

 # 📩 Variables and Received Messages

-During testing, you have the flexibility to work with variable contents or with a message buffer containing all messages received during testing.
-The content of the received message buffer is automatically cleared upon the completion of each test case.
-Variables are only accessible within the context in which they were created.
+During testing, you have the flexibility to work with **variable contents** or with a **message buffer** containing all messages received during testing.
+The content of the received message buffer is automatically **cleared upon the completion of each test case**.
+Variables are only accessible within the **context** in which they were created.
 Therefore, if a variable is created within a test case, it will only be available within that specific test case.
 There's no need to declare a variable before writing to it; simply input the desired content, and if it doesn't exist, it will be automatically created.

 ### Important:
 * **Variable** - Contains arbitrary data into which information is inserted during test execution.
 These variables are automatically populated by the tool.
 The variable **'(module-name)-last-msg'** holds the content of the message received last by a given module.
 The variable **'(module-name)-action-msg'** contains the content of the message that triggered the termination of waiting (**'wait_until'** keyword).